vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 pājā 186.
 Gayatri (Rg.
 III.
 62-10), eulogy Ghosundi, Inscription, 131, 963

 of, in Bṛ.
 Up.
-1097 ; ealogy of, in Viṣnudharmottara which Ghptasūkta, 758n, 802n. employs it also for black magio Churye, Dr. G. S., 845, 1152n (on 877n, 1099n; to be preceded.
+1097 ; ealogy of, in Viṣṇudharmottara which Ghptasūkta, 758n, 802n. employs it also for black magio Churye, Dr. G. S., 845, 1152n (on 877n, 1099n; to be preceded.
 Vidyis ), 1615n (on Culture by 'om' and dyāhstis and and Society). followed by Siras', 10990, Gifts (vide under Brāhmaṇas ), 1442n; syllables of G, to be 934-36 ; of food praised in reversed when employing it Rg.
 Ait. and Tai.
 Bro, Manu, for black wagic, 877n, 1099n; } and Puriṇas like Agai, Brah used for nyāsa of its letters on

 ma, 937; of food to cripples, parts of body, 1120.